 By using this website, you agree to our privacy policy

-Health and safety has become a phrase which is normally accompanied by a long sigh.
+Health and safety has become a phrase that is normally accompanied by a long sigh.
 It presents stumbling blocks and often inhibits creativity.
-In a cemetery however it is a necessary precaution which protects against bad installation (fixing) methods and ultimately helps to prevent stones from falling over and causing injury.
+In a cemetery however, it is a necessary precaution that protects against bad installation (fixing) methods and ultimately helps to prevent stones from falling over and causing injury.

 There are two main methods of gravestone fixing - monolith and dowel fixing.